imranhsayed/redux-workshop/README.md

 # :hammer_and_pick: Redux Workshop :snowboarder:

-This is a Redux Workshop to learn Redux
+This is a Redux Workshop to learn Redux.

 ### :clipboard: Topics Covered:
 1. Using Redux in isolation ( without React )